First Alert Forecast: seasonably cool into the weekend, rain chances spike Sunday

 WILMINGTON, N.C.
-(WECT) - Happy Thanksgiving!
-A seasonably chilly high pressure system will grace the Cape Fear Region this holiday.
-A reinforcing chill shot and a showery front will put their stamps on the remainder of Thanksgiving weekend.
-Expect...
+(WECT) - Hey everybody!
+As you make your way out to the stores on this Black Friday a seasonably chilly high pressure system will continue to grace the Cape Fear Region with its presence.
+A reinforcing shot of chilly air and a showery front will put their stamps on the remainder of Thanksgiving weekend.

 Catch the First Alert seven-day forecast for Wilmington here or a personal ten-day forecast on your WECT Weather App!